CodeWefts/Software-Renderer/README.md

 - Triangle's filling
 - Colors interpolation
 - Textures interpolation + Loading
 - Depth test / 3D object
+- Model of illumination ( Phong )
+    - Support de 8 lights (position,color,power,attenuation) ( not have attenuation in this project)
+    - Configuration of materiel (emissive,ambient,diffuse,specular) (not have specular in this project)

 ## Directive